 If the Sub Committee decides that the Subject Member has not failed to comply with the Code of Conduct as set out in the investigation report, the hearing is concluded - on the basis of no breach of the Code of Conduct and no case to answer.
-However if the Sub Committee considers that there has been no breach of the Code of Conduct but still has some concerns it will issue a finding of no breach of the Code of Conduct, but may then proceed to consider whether it should make any general recommendations to the Council, Town or Parish Council, or its Members, with a view to promoting high standards of conduct in the light of concerns raised.
+However if the Sub Committee considers that there has been no breach of the Code of Conduct but still has some concerns it will issue a finding of no breach of the Code of Conduct, but may then proceed to consider whether it should make any general recommendations.
+This would include bringing to the attention of the Council, Town or Parish Council or its members any learning points and recommendations for training to the Council, Town or Parish Council, or its Members, with a view to promoting high standards of conduct in the light of concerns raised.